There can be no denying the influence The Police and their drummer, Stewart Copeland, has had on music’s vast and varying landscape.

 Each member was known for their individual prowess.
 Andy Summers commanded his effects-laden chords, while Sting laid a foundation with his solid, yet creative, basslines, all the while singing and writing some of pop’s most memorable hooks.

 Copeland was the icing on the cake with his fresh and original approach to the drums.
 Stewart has long ago moved beyond that era, re-establishing himself as an in-demand television and film scorer.
 He has also gained respect as an orchestral composer, writing operas and symphonic compositions.

-We made our way up winding roads into the hills of Brentwood, California to meet with Copeland in ‘The Sacred Grove’, his spacious and fully-equipped home studio.
+In 2019 - just as The Police were about to release the vinyl boxset, Every Move You Make: The Studio Recordings - we made our way up winding roads into the hills of Brentwood, California to meet with Copeland in ‘The Sacred Grove’, his spacious and fully-equipped home studio.